Researching the Civil War Pension Index on FindMyPast

 Proof of marriage - sometimes including certificates and bible pages.

-If you need help obtaining more records about your Civil War Ancestor, check out our friends over at Legacy Tree Genealogists.
+If you need help obtaining more records about your Civil War Ancestor, check out our friends at Legacy Tree Genealogists.
 Tell them Devon Noel Lee referred you.

 More Resources Available on Online